ben-jacobson/Linkboxes.io/README.md

     - In your deployment script, alter Debug=False and disable the admin registrations

 # Known Bugs
+    - Signup page does not log user in
-    - Try logging in after signing up, it can create an error. unless it has something to do with me being logged into admin page?
+    - Try logging in after signing up, it can create an error. unless it has something to do with me being logged into admin
-    - Links without a HTTP prefix does not hyperlink correctly.
+    - Bookmarks without a HTTP prefix does not hyperlink correctly.
 A check should happen server side
+    - FIXED - The Backend doesn't care what user you are, creating a new linkboard for any user is possible no matter who you are logged in as.
     - FIXED - After you edit a page, it seems to update all A hrefs on the page?
 Or at least when clicking on another edit icon it shows there.
 How come?
     - FIXED - when editing a bookmark, pressing enter does nothing
     - FIXED - pressing enter when editing a linkboard has some strange behaviour